-- 2. Alphanumeric results can be awarded in the following cases: - ONV (onvoldoende not sufficient) or NVD (niet voldaan not complied): the student has not participated in all the test modules or has not satisfied the requirement of all partial tests; - V (voldaan/voldoende complied/sufficient): the student has complied with a module, but has not received a mark on the scale from 1 to 10 for it; - VR (vrijstelling exemption): the student has been granted exemption by the Board of examiners; - FR (fraude fraud): the Board of examiners has established fraud.
+- 2. Alphanumeric results can be awarded in the following cases: - ND (niet deelgenomen not participated): the student is enrolled in the course, but has not participated; - ONV (onvoldoende not sufficient) or NVD (niet voldaan not complied): the student has not participated in all the test modules or has not satisfied the requirement of all partial tests; - V (voldaan/voldoende complied/sufficient): the student has complied with a module, but has not received a mark on the scale from 1 to 10 for it; - VR (vrijstelling exemption): the student has been granted exemption by the Board of Examiners;

-art.
-5.5 - make-up: additional or substitute test
+Art.
+5.5 - re-sit: additional or substitute test

-- 1. If the student has fulfilled all obligations to perform to the best of his or her ability during the course, and he or she is nonetheless awarded a failing mark, but the final mark is at least a 4.0, without rounding up, he or she will be given a once-only possibility to sit an additional or substitute test. - A student will not qualify for an additional or substitute test if he or she has been awarded a pass.
+- 1. If students have fulfilled all obligations to perform to the best of their ability during the course, and they are nonetheless awarded a failing mark, but the final mark is at least a 4.0, without rounding up, they will be given a once-only possibility to sit an additional or substitute test. - 2.
+Students don't qualify for an additional or substitute test if they have been awarded a pass.

-art.
+Art.
 5.6 - type of test

 - 1. Testing within a course is done in the manner stated in the University Course Catalogue.
 This can be made more explicit in the course manual. - 2.
-At a student's request, the board of examiners may allow a test to be administered otherwise than as stipulated in the first paragraph.
+At a student's request, the Board of Examiners may allow a test to be administered otherwise than as stipulated in the first paragraph.

-art.
+Art.
 5.7 - oral testing

-- Only one person at a time may be tested orally, unless the board of examiners decides otherwise. - 2.
-Oral tests will be administered in public, unless the board of examiners or the examiner in question decides otherwise in a special case, or the student objects to this.
+- 1. Only one person at a time may be tested orally, unless the Board of Examiners decides otherwise. - 2.
+Oral tests will be administered in public, unless the Board of Examiners or the examiner in question decides otherwise in a special case, or the student objects to this.

-art.
-5.8 - extra test due to a force majeure
+Art.
+5.8 - extra test

-- 1. The director of the Bachelor's programme may decide to grant an extra test if not providing for an extra test would result in a 'special case of manifest unfairness'. - Requests for an extra test must be submitted to the director of the Bachelor's programme organising the course before the start of the regular or additional/subsitute test - 3.
-Contrary to that stated in the previous paragraphs, the director of the Master's programme decides which motivated claims for an extra test for courses in the pre-Master's programme will be awarded.
+- The director of the Bachelor's programme may decide to grant an extra test if not providing for an extra test would result in a 'special case of manifest unfairness'. - 2.
+Requests for an extra test must be submitted to the director of the Bachelor's programme organising the course before the start of the regular or additional/subsitute test - Contrary to that stated in the previous paragraphs, the director of the Master's programme decides which motivated claims for an extra test for courses in the pre-Master's programme will be awarded.
 Students in the pre-Master's programme submit their requests to the director of the Master's programme. - 4.
 Article 5.5 shall correspondingly apply to the extra test referred to in the first paragraph.
 This means that the student who misses the regular exam of the course due to force majeure and sits the exam by means of an extra test will be able to take a supplementary or replacement exam if the student fails the final assessment with a score of at least an unrounded 4.0.

-art.
+Art.
 5.9 - last course provision

-- 1. If a student needs at most one (previously taken but not yet successfully completed) component of a maximum of 7.5 credits to pass the Bachelor's exam and not granting a last course provision would demonstrably lead to a delay in his or her studies by more than one semester, the student can request eligibility for a last course provision. - 2.
+- 1. If students need at most one (previously taken but not yet successfully completed) component of a maximum of 7.5 credits to pass the Bachelor's exam and not granting a last course provision would demonstrably lead to a delay in their studies by more than one semester, the students can request eligibility for a last course provision. - 2.
 Requests for a last course provision must be submitted to the director of the Bachelor's programme organising the course as soon as possible, with evidence.

-art.
+Art.
 5.10 - time limit for grading tests